The Campbell Commons MakerSpace features a MakerBot Replicator (5th Gen) 3D printer for students use!

 3) Start printing:

-Make sure the build plate is empty and the blue build plate tape is in good shape.
 Insert your flash drive with the .MAKERBOT file into the printer.
 Navigate to the print menu and choose USB storage.
 Find your file, and start printing.
 The printer will give you an estimated time, with times usually ranging from 20 minutes to 6 hours.